-When I was salaried, I had a number of bosses.
+When I was salaried, I had several bosses.
 Some were incredible managers, who have continued to enjoy great accomplishments.
 Others were simply horrible.
-At times, I wondered how they attained certain statuses when they were lacking basic skills, which often led them to misuse terms, or misspell words.
+At times, I wondered how they attained certain statuses when they lacked basic skills, which often led them to misuse terms or misspell words.

-I’ve been lucky to work for wonderful people that taught me important lessons about work, but also about life.
+I’ve been lucky to work for excellent people that taught me valuable lessons about work, but also about life.
 I’m happy to be in touch with many of them to this day.
 Thank you LinkedIn!
 These people continue to be a source of inspiration.
 I’d definitely work with them again if I had the chance.

 Today, I want to talk about those bosses that prompted me to move on.
 Because workers don’t quit bad jobs, they just leave bad bosses behind.
 That’s why I want to thank each and one of them for the lessons I’ve learned.
 I’m actually grateful that they were part of the path that led to the present moment.
 Whether it’s an example to follow or to avoid, everybody we encounter has something to teach us.

 In order to protect the identity of the individuals, the following names are fictitious: